simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 $ hledger print assets:cash | hledger -f- -I reg expenses:food
 ```

-Here are some things which can cause print's output to become unparseable:
+But here are some things which can cause print's output to become unparseable:

 - `--round` (see above) can disrupt transaction balancing.
 - [Account aliases](#alias-directive) or [pivoting](#pivoting) can disrupt account names, balance assertions, or balance assignments.
 - [Value reporting](#value-reporting) also can disrupt balance assertions or balance assignments.
 - [Auto postings](#auto-postings) can generate too many amountless postings.
+- [`--infer-costs or --infer-equity`](#equity-conversion-postings) can generate too-complex redundant costs.

 ### print, other features